locsic/Taint-Visualizer/README.md

 Todo
   -Export tree to dot file
   -IdaPython implementation

+Bugs
+  - Creation of a new roottree creates an empty node.
+Probably because of how inserter is initialized per root

 Do we create a list of trees, or attach all trees to a single root -Consideration of difficulty for clipping subtree.
 Not really an issue because we just return the subroot.